 SESSION 3: Towards a fairer, freer and friendlier trading environment

 The global agricultural trading environment is perhaps one of the most competitive economic systems in the world.
-While certain systems are in place to ensure that business is done as freely and fairly as possible, the perception still exists that some countries are, as George Orwell writes, “more equal than others”.
+While certain systems are in place to ensure that business is conducted as freely and fairly as possible, the perception still exists that some countries are, as George Orwell wrote, “more equal than others”.